ufuk-cakir/rubix/source/index.rst

 - Adding support for gradient calculation

-If you are interested in contributing to the code or have ideas for further features, please contact us via a github issue.
+If you are interested in contributing to the code or have ideas for further features, please contact us via a github issue or via email.
-If you use the code in your research, please cite the following paper: ???
+If you use the code in your research, please cite the following paper: :ref:`publications`

 .. toctree::